allay-mc/docs/src/reference/configuration.md

 ### The `include` and `exclude` field

-These fields allow you to specify glob patterns which
+These fields allow you to specify glob patterns which affect the presence of specific files in the built add-on.

 ```toml,icon=gear,filepath=allay.toml
 include = [